ZainAli1996/react-landing-page-design/README.md

 ## ✨ Features

-- Responsive across all devices
+- Fully responsive design across all device sizes
-- Built with **React** + **TypeScript**
+- Built with **React** and **TypeScript** for type safety and scalability
-- Reusable and clean component structure
+- Clean, reusable component architecture
-- Global and component-specific CSS styling
+- Global and component-level CSS styling for easy customization
-- Firebase deployment ready
+- Ready for Firebase deployment with minimal setup

 ---

 ## 🛠️ Tech Stack

 - React.js
 - TypeScript
 - CSS
 - Firebase Hosting

 ---